IKOR-GmbH/sip-framework/docs/security.md

 **Why use it?**
 Implementing code and configuration on top of Spring Security should help you jump-start your adapter development (along with the archetype), not waste your time, and enable you to focus on your core tasks - resolving integration problems.
 Nowadays, security is one of the most important topics in every application.
-Therefore, we decided to add SIP Security in every archetype-generated adapter project.

 ### Dependency
 ```xml